 Succeeded! admin with password: supersecret123

-How many attempts were needed before finding a correct password?
+How many attempts were needed before finding each correct password?

-Why do you think some passwords were cracked while others weren't?
+Why do you think some passwords resisted cracking while others didn't?

 Improving Password Security